This is Part 3 of a collection of posts used to help write my book How to Raise a Mindful Eater

 It’s a limited model

 I’m not arguing that food addiction may not exist at all or that our food environment isn’t problematic.
-It’s just the overly-simplified version of the story has misled a large portion of people wrongly believe they (and their kids) are helpless when it comes to food, and this has had real consequences.
+It’s just the overly simplified version of the story that has misled a large portion of people who wrongly believe they (and their kids) are helpless when it comes to food, and this has had real consequences.

 It comes down to this: we have to eat to live.
 And if we really want to change the food environment for the better, we need to stop giving all the attention to the foods we want people to eat less of, which ironically, makes them want them even more.
 To raise a moderate eater, you need to teach kids that food doesn’t have power — they do.
 Fear-mongering about food might sell books and draw readers, but as far as I can see, it hasn’t made us any healthier.